-Presently the capital plan covers the anticipated projects for the fiscal years 2011-2015.
-The total plan amount is \$35 million and is financed through the issuance of 2010 Series A and B Bonds.
-The capital plan includes the construction of a new headquarters, estimated to cost about \$9.5 million.
-The balance of proposed spending is aimed primarily at improvements to existing well stations and repair and replacement of transmission and distribution lines.
-The annual capital spending, which has averaged at approximately 450% of annual depreciation and will continue at that level under the present capital plan.
+The new capital plan covers the anticipated projects for the fiscal years 2014-2019.
+The total plan amount is \$48.8 million and will be financed by the issuance of the 2010 Series A and B Bonds and a proposed new financing.
+The capital plan includes the completion of the construction of the new headquarters at the estimated cost of \$4.5 million.
+The balance of proposed spending is aimed primarily at improvements to the treatment system of \$39.5 million and repair and replacement of transmission and distribution lines of \$5.2 million.

-IRON REMOVAL PROJECT CONTRACT AWARDS
+IRON REMOVAL PROJECT